-12. Each Partner Council will consider the report through its formal processes between now and the end of October.
+14. Each Partner Council will consider the report through its formal processes between now and the end of October.
 The Risk Register recognises that there remains a possibility of not all councils agreeing to the recommendations within the report.
+The recommendations in this report reflect the deliberations of this Council's Cabinet, at its Meeting on 17th September 2105.

-13. An independent review of the Business Case has been undertaken by CIPFA and Proving Services.
+15. An independent review of the Business Case has been undertaken by CIPFA and Proving Services.
 Their initial feedback is that the Business Case is positive with a large degree of tolerance making it both achievable and deliverable.
 They do, however, also identify that some differences between the partners are impacting upon the scale of ambition that could be achieved by the programme.
 Officers are liaising with the advisers to understand these issues further and identify the potential scale of additional financial savings that may be possible.

-14. As part of the consultation, some Councillors queried where the 2020 Vision Programme sits in relation to the Government's devolution agenda.
+16. As part of the consultation, some Councillors queried where the 2020 Vision Programme sits in relation to the Government's devolution agenda.
 Both Gloucestershire and Oxfordshire councils have signalled their intent to seek further powers from Government as part of the current devolution agenda.
 In both cases, the aim is to bring responsibility for significant public expenditure to a single point of control, thus creating the potential to secure higher quality outcomes for local people in the context of reduced public expenditure.

-15. Devolution is not an alternative to the 2020 Vision Programme - the two concepts would work well together.
+17. Devolution is not an alternative to the 2020 Vision Programme - the two concepts would work well together.
 Devolution is about securing higher level strategic decision making powers from government or other national agencies together with additional funding that goes with those powers.
 The 2020 Vision Programme is about finding more cost-effective ways of delivering local services in light of the continuing squeeze on local funding.
 The 2020 Vision Programme does not undermine any devolution conversations; if it progresses it would enhance our collective ability to respond to any powers that might be devolved because the four partners would have a louder voice together than they would alone.